phantasmlabs/phantasm/.github/CONTRIBUTING.md

 Phantasm consists of three main components: Server, Dashboard, and Client.
-The Dashboard and Client components are located in the _dashboard_ and _clients_ directories, respectively while the Server component is located in the _src_ directory.
+The Dashboard and Client components are located in the _dashboard_ and _clients_ directories, respectively, while the Server component is located in the _src_ directory.

 Before you get started with contributing, you might need to set up your local